anodyne/nova3/readme.md

 And constructed with the following guidelines:

-- Breaking backward compatibility bumps the major (and resets the minor and patch)
+- Breaking changes bumps the major (and resets the minor and patch)
-- New additions without breaking backward compatibility bumps the minor (and resets the patch)
+- Feature addition bumps the minor (and resets the patch)
-- Bug fixes and misc changes bumps the patch
+- Issue fixes and miscellaneous changes bumps the patch

 ## Support